srjefers/spark-workshop/spark-structured-streaming-workshop.md

 # Spark Structured Streaming (Apache Spark 2.2) Workshop

 [Spark Structured Streaming](https://jaceklaskowski.gitbooks.io/spark-structured-streaming) is the stream processing module in Apache Spark that offers a high-level declarative streaming Dataset API built on top of Spark SQL and allowing for continuous incremental execution of structured queries.

-As of Spark 2.2.0, Structured Streaming has been marked stable and announced as ready for production use.
+Note that as of Spark 2.2.0, Structured Streaming has been marked stable and announced as ready for production use.

-In this condensed 1-day Spark Structured Streaming hands-on workshop, you will deep dive into and develop end-to-end continuous streaming applications using Spark Structured Streaming, and in particular:
+In this intensive one-day Spark Structured Streaming hands-on workshop, you will learn how to develop end-to-end continuous streaming applications using Spark Structured Streaming.
+You will gain a strong understanding of the following features:

 * Develop and execute your own streaming applications
 * Explore available streaming sources and sinks